zpainter/iassist/content/conferences/iassist2025/visa-and-travel.md

 banner = "/img/conferences/annual/bristol2025-socialmedia.jpg"
 type = "conference-2025"
 +++
+This page gives you essential information about the visa requirements and basic information on travelling to Bristol.

+## Visa Information

+The information below is intended as a starting point and travellers should always confirm current guidelines with service providers and officials directly.

+You may need a visa  or an [Electronic Travel Authorisation (ETA) <span class="fas fa-external-link-alt"></span>](https://www.gov.uk/guidance/apply-for-an-electronic-travel-authorisation-eta) to enter the UK.
+The type of visa you need may depend on where you come from, your reason for entering the UK, the length of your visit, and your personal circumstances. **To find out if you need a visa or ETA, see the [Check if you need a UK visa page <span class="fas fa-external-link-alt"></span>](https://www.gov.uk/check-uk-visa) on GOV.UK.**

+**ETA**: The requirement for an ETA will apply on or after April 2, 2025 and details of [how to apply for an ETA <span class="fas fa-external-link-alt"></span>](https://www.gov.uk/guidance/apply-for-an-electronic-travel-authorisation-eta#apply-for-an-eta) and about the costs can be found on GOV.UK.

+**Visa**: If you are presenting at the conference and require a visa to enter the UK, you can request a supporting visa letter from the Local Arrangements Committee once you have registered.
+These will be issued by our local hosts, the University of the West of England.
+Your registration form will ask if you require a supporting document for your VISA application, if you have registered and haven’t received this in 3 working days from your registration please send an email to ***iassist2025 ( at ) uwe.ac.uk*** citing your full name, and registration email.

+Please pay close attention to what type of a visa you need and remember that your application must be approved before you travel, so allow plenty of time for your application.

 ## Basic information about travelling to Bristol, UK

 The information below is intended as a starting point and travellers should always confirm current guidelines with service providers and officials directly. <!--Travellers should confirm current requirements and guidelines directly with the Canadian government, as conditions may change.-->